Studienkolleg vs. Direct Admission: Which Path to German University Is Right for You?

 Is the Studienkolleg entrance exam the same as the Feststellungspruefung?

 No, these are two different exams.
 The entrance exam (Aufnahmepruefung) determines whether you are admitted to the Studienkolleg program.
-It typically tests German language skills and mathematics or subject-specific knowledge.
+It tests German language skills and mathematics or subject-specific knowledge.
 The Feststellungspruefung (FSP) is the final exam after completing the Studienkolleg, and it grants you your university entrance qualification.
 The entrance exam gets you into the Studienkolleg; the FSP gets you into university.

 What if I fail the Studienkolleg entrance exam?